railwayapp/docs/src/docs/reference/cli-api.md

 This document describes the commands available in the CLI.

-For information on how to install the CLI and more examples of usage, see [How to Use the CLI](/how-to/use-the-cli).
+For information on how to install the CLI and more examples of usage, see the [CLI guide](/guides/cli).

 ## Add